 Denon receivers are excellent devices for improving your home entertainment experience.
-However, even modern Denon receivers may develop a problem where it turns off and blinks red.
-Keep reading for the details about what this means and how to fix it.
+However, even modern Denon receivers may develop a problem where they turn off and blink red.
+Keep reading for details about what this means and how to fix it.

 The Denon receiver red light is known as the Protection Mode Light.
 The light comes on when:

 Let’s get into more detail about what the Denon protection mode is and how to fix it.